BrianHGrant/drum-machine/README.md

 (CONTACT INFO FOR EACH MEMBER IF YOU WANT)

 ## License
-This software is licensed uner the MIT license
+This software is licensed under the MIT license

+## Copyright (c) 2016 All Rights Reserved.